cisco-pxgrid/cloud-sdk-go/README.md

 # Overview

 `cloud-sdk-go` is the Cisco pxGrid Cloud SDK for the Go programming language.
-This SDK requires a minimum version of `Go 1.18`.

 The SDK lets you easily create applications for Cisco pxGrid Cloud and consume pxGrid, ERS and OpenAPI services from Cisco Identity Services Engine (ISE) devices.